just-the-docs/just-the-docs-tests/_navigation/scroll.md

 ---
-title: Panel scroll ❌
+title: Navigation scroll
 ---

-# Navigation panel scroll ❌
+# Navigation scroll

 1. With the navigation panel unexpanded and visible on the left of the page, adjust the zoom and/or window height so that it shows a vertical scroll bar.